 The application form is available from the offices of the various graduate programs or online at www.providence.edu/Admission/Graduate+Studies/Requirements+and+Procedures/.

 A fee of $55 must be returned with the application form.
 Mail the form and the check or money order to the director of the appropriate graduate program.
-For a list of directors and their College addresses, see the Correspondence Directory in this catalog.
+For a list of directors and their College addresses, see Directories .

 This statement provides applicants with an opportunity to discuss the talents, experiences, and goals that qualify them for acceptance for graduate study at Providence College.
 The statement should include evidence of an applicant’s qualifications and aptitudes as well as their ability to communicate clearly and professionally.
 The statement should cover reasons for pursuing graduate study at Providence College, personal and academic background, work experience, and future plans.

 Applicants should have two letters of recommendation submitted by individuals well acquainted with the ability of the applicant.
 The form (Official Recommendation) should be filled out by the applicant and by each recommender, and submitted with each letter of recommendation.

 Applicants must submit official transcripts from all colleges or universities from which they received undergraduate or graduate degrees.

 Applicants for selected education programs must submit the results of the Miller Analogy Test (MAT) and business program applicants must submit Graduate Management Admission Test (GMAT) scores.
 Applicants for the M.A. in biblical studies or theology must submit Graduate Record Exam (GRE) scores.

 Once accepted, no one will be allowed to enroll as a full-time (9 credits) graduate student without submission and completion of an Immunization Form, available from the program director.